 You’ll know the cupcakes are done when a toothpick comes out clean.

 If you are a cream cheese frosting lover, try frosting these cupcakes with my strawberry cream cheese frosting.
 This frosting uses freeze dried strawberry powder to create an intense strawberry flavor.

 Finally, you can’t go wrong with strawberry whipped cream.
-It is light and luscious and made with fresh strawberries, and turns your cupcakes into strawberry shortcake cupcakes (especially when you use some as a cupcake filling as well!).
+It is light and luscious, made with fresh strawberries, and turns your cupcakes into strawberry shortcake cupcakes (especially when you use some as a cupcake filling as well!).